chonkye/AlysonLalataENC4265Website/manual.md

 - After clicking the link, a small download popup should appear in the upper-right corner of your web browser (if you're using Chrome, Edge, or similar).
 - The file will automatically begin downloading to your **Downloads** folder unless you have changed your browser's default download location.

+The UI Cheats Extension Mod is now downloaded into your files.
+Now its time to extract the mod.
 [🔝 Back to Table of Contents](#table-of-contents)

 # Extracting the Mod File